Photo by RikkisRefuge Other / BY

 While a great Christmas gift for a child is a musical instrument they can learn to play, you don’t have to break the bank to find them one.
 Here are some great options to get your kids affordable instruments.

-Option 1: Rent an Instrument with Creative Soul
+Option 1: Buy an Instrument from Amazon

 First things first: what instrument does your child want to play?
 After you know that, you can start asking around to see if anyone has a spare instrument that they would be willing to lend out.
 Who knows, maybe your next door neighbor is a seasoned music fanatic!